-Proposers wishing to make use of this opportunity will have to submit a single proposal in response to either the INTEGRAL AO or the XMM-Newton AO.
-Although time is requested on both observatories, it will be not be necessary to submit proposals to two separate review boards.
+Proposers wishing to make use of this opportunity will have to submit a single proposal in response to either the INTEGRAL AO or the XMM-Newton AO (depending on the mission facilitating the primary science goals).
+Although time is requested on both observatories, it will not be necessary to submit proposals to two separate review boards.
 A proposal submitted in response to this INTEGRAL AO will be reviewed exclusively by the INTEGRAL TAC.
+No XMM-Newton time will be allocated without the need for INTEGRAL time on the same target to be obtained within this AO cycle.
 In this case proposers must flag the observations as "request XMM-Newton" in PGT.
 See also Section 6.6.